History of Craig Kimbrel in Timeline

 2002: Pitching Statistics

-2007: Wallace State Freshman Season
+2007: Wallace State Community College Performance

-In 2007, as a freshman at Wallace State Community College, Craig Kimbrel had an 8-0 record with a 1.99 ERA, serving as the team's closer and a spot starter.
+In 2007, as a freshman at Wallace State Community College, Craig Kimbrel had an 8–0 win–loss record with a 1.99 ERA, serving as the team's closer and a spot starter.

-2008: Drafted by Braves
+2008: Drafted by the Atlanta Braves

-2008: Wallace State Sophomore Season
+2008: Wallace State Community College Performance

-In 2008, Craig Kimbrel's sophomore year at Wallace State, he had a 9-3 record with a 2.88 ERA, striking out 123 hitters in 81 innings pitched.
+In 2008, at Wallace State Community College, Craig Kimbrel had a 9–3 record with a 2.88 ERA, striking out 123 hitters in 81 innings mainly as a reliever.

 May 15, 2010: First MLB Call-Up